cancellogic/Digital-Ocean-Live-Projection/README.md

 HOW TO:
 [1]  Set the projector as only computer output or as dual mirrored display.
 [2]  Align webcam so that it is aimed at and centered on projection.
 Webcam view must enclose all of projection and be centered such that projection edges are in NW, NE, SW, SE quadrants of screen.
-      you can edit the code if you have multiple webcams, remote webcams. etc.  The interface seems to work with elgato so you can your phone as a webcamera if you have only slightly more patience than I do.
+      you can edit the code if you have multiple webcams, remote webcams. etc.  I have use a logitec webcam, but the interface seems to work with elgato so you can your phone as a webcamera if you have only slightly more additional downloads and patience than I have.
 [3]  Compile for rust with --Release flag.
 Additionally for highest frame rate probably compile with opt-level=3 and fat LTO (link time optimization) in Cargo toml.
 [4]  Run.
 The projection will flash and the camera with capture.
 [5]  In tiny 6 point font there will be camera to projector calibration instructions... um... still learning how to make font bitmaps work, sorry.